MisterM13/DriftAPI/readme.md

 - [ ] no settings for the cars/races yet
 - [ ] handles only one race at the time
-- [ ] no calculations of the lap durations yet
+- [x]  calculations of the lap durations
 - [x] one instance to collect all the data from start, target and end
 - [ ] problem with collecting the orientations data
 - [x] on time status printouts